The Swedish language in the health care profession

 There are no formal language requirements for those professions within health and medical care that do not require medical license.
 It is important, however, that you have a good knowledge of the Swedish language.

 Language apprenticeship - practise your Swedish in a medical-care environment

 If you have been educated outside Sweden, you can practise your Swedish in a health and medical-care environment, and get an understanding of how Swedish medical care works at the same time.

 This is called language apprenticeship, and gives you a chance to develop your Swedish while watching and observing how the different care professions work, and how Swedish medical care is organised.
 You do not carry out any work duties during your language apprenticeship.

 If you have any queries about language apprenticeship you can contact the International Office.

 Language apprenticeship can be combined with other language education in Swedish.

-A digital language café is arranged several times a year, where you can practise your Swedish language skills.
+A language café is arranged several times a year, where you can practise your Swedish language skills.
 The language café can be used by those who have a profession within health and medical care, and who work or want to work in Region Skåne.

 Contact the International Office for information on when the next language café will be held.